Your CMMC Level 2 Partner

 Cybersecurity Maturity Model Certification – A program established by the Department of Defense (DoD) to ensure that contractors have implemented adequate cybersecurity measures to protect sensitive data.

-Establishing a baseline configuration for information systems.
+Establishing and maintaining a baseline configuration for information systems, including managing changes to those configurations.

 The ongoing process of monitoring an organization’s cybersecurity posture to detect and respond to threats and vulnerabilities in real-time.